 SMEs generally face the following difficulties in identifying their break-even:

-- Books are not in order accounting systems at SMEs are generally observed as less robust often due to sub optimal People-Process-Systems even if any one of them is sub-optimal, this will result in less reliable and not so timely reporting of numbers it is more of passive reflection than active decision-making;
+- Books are not in order accounting systems at SMEs are generally observed as less robust due to sub-optimal People-Process-Systems.
+Even if any of them is sub-optimal, this will result in less reliable and not so timely reporting of numbers.
+It is more of passive reflection than active decision-making

 - No clue about variable margin.
 Labor costs for manufacturing are not monitored and keep varying at different levels; hence variable margin is not well understood